Shinfin Pty Ltd was established in 2002, to develop shinfin™ swim fins and bring them to the world. Thank you very much for your interest.

 Australian Government Support

-The AusIndustry™ R&D Start Program (Commonwealth Government of Australia) awarded us two grants for shinfin™ leg fins research and development.
+The AusIndustry™ R&D Start Program (Commonwealth Government of Australia) awarded us two grants for shinfin™ swim fins research and development.
 So we are very grateful for this support.

 The Australian Technology Showcase (New South Wales Government, Australia) selected us for membership.
-This helped to develop export markets for shinfin™ leg fins.
+This helped to develop export markets for shinfin™ swim fins.
 So we appreciate their assistance too.

 University of Edinburgh Research